Vixotic/debanwita27.github.io/content/logs/log2.md

 Summer break was right around the corner.
 I'd registered for a few courses to keep busy, but I was also looking forward to a break from the monotony of college.
 I got my break alright, a 6-month+ one at that.

-The funny thing about time is its complete lack of apathy for your need to process things.
+The funny thing about time is its unwavering apathy for your need to process things.
 I can't recall hunting for a place to stay, or packing my bags, or even saying goodbye to my friends.
 Somehow, I was on a flight to Bangalore, and then I was in a cab, and finally in a room, excited but nervous.
-Excited because I'd finally be able to get some real-world experience, nervous because I'd finally be able to get some real world experience.
+Excited because I'd finally be able to get some real-world experience, nervous becaßuse I'd finally be able to get some real world experience.

 I have an unconventional role of a design engineer intern at [Headout](https://headout.com).
 It's pretty self-explanatory: I'm part designer, part engineer, and very confused.
 Unconventional roles come with an equally different hiring process.
 If I ever document my experience, I'll link it here.
 For now, it looks like I had a good enough interview to get the job.
 I'm not complaining.
 Fitting into the role, however, was equal parts natural and perplexing.